intoxstudio/restrict-user-access/readme.txt

 * Languages (Polylang, qTranslate X, TranslatePress, Transposh, Weglot, WPML)
 * Pods Pages

+Note that Access Conditions do not apply to content displayed in lists.

 ###✅ Grant & Deny Capabilities

 The easy-to-use WordPress User Manager gives you full control over the capabilities the members should or shouldn't have.
 Access Level Capabilities will override the permissions set by roles or other plugins.

-###⚙️ Hide Admin Bar & Nav Menu Visibility
+###👁️ Hide Admin Bar & Nav Menu Visibility

 Disable the admin bar for select levels and control what menu items members can see.
-You can even hide any widget area created with [Content Aware Sidebars](https://dev.institute/wordpress-sidebars/)
+You can even hide any widget area created with [Content Aware Sidebars](https://dev.institute/wordpress-sidebars/?utm_source=readme&utm_medium=referral&utm_content=section&utm_campaign=rua)

 ###🤖 Restrict Content from Other Plugins